 - Portent’s Content Idea Generator

-Not every topic generated is going to be a home run of course, but the main idea is to get possible ideas flowing.
+Of course, not every topic generated is going to be a home run, but the point is to get possible ideas flowing.

 An idea created from a generator doesn’t have to be taken at face value either.
 If there’s a topic that you like but isn’t quite up to snuff, change it to make it fit your needs.
-Even if you don’t use a suggested topic from a content generator, they’ll likely provide you with a few potential ideas that you can flesh out any way you like.
+In this way, topic generators serve as a launchpad for brainstorming, feeding you content ideas that you can tweak as necessary.

 Have a general idea on what you’d like to write about, but not sure which direction to take it?
-Searching for your keywords on a research engine can return hundreds, if not thousands of ideas.
+Searching for your keywords on a research engine can return hundreds of ideas.

 Need to find out what your readers are interested in?
 Online forums are an amazing resource for digging up potential content.